STELLA-LYE/tp/docs/UserGuide.md

 > * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`.
 > * `GROUP_NAME` must be a valid existing group.
 > * It requires a **full match** for the keyword.
+> * With contrast to the previous `mail` command, `mail` command catered for multiple groups whereas `mailtg` command is catered to generating an email template with respect to a specific group.

 Examples:
 * `mailtg g/TUT04` generates a email template containing the telegram link for group `TUT04` and with pre-filled email addresses of all students belonging to `TUT04`.